 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-Financial instruments that potentially subject the Society to concentrations of credit risk consist of cash and accounts receivable.
-The Society deposits its cash in reputable financial institutions and therefore believes the risk of loss to be remote.
+Financial instruments that potentially subject the Society to concentrations of credit risk consist of cash, accounts receivable and investments.
+The Society deposits its cash in and purchases investments from reputable financial institutions and therefore believes the risk of loss to be remote.
 The Society is exposed to credit risk from accounts receivable.
 A provision for impairment of accounts receivable is established when there is objective evidence that the Society will not be able to collect all amounts due.